AI Access Control

 }'

-Learn more: See the AAuth Protocol documentation for complete details on cryptographic agent authentication.
+See the AAuth Protocol documentation for the full spec.

-Register and manage AI agents in your tenant.](/agents/registry)
+- Agent Registry — register and manage AI agents in your organization.

-Authenticate agents using platform identity (K8s, AWS, GCP).](/agents/workload-federation)
+- Workload Federation — authenticate agents using platform identity (K8s, AWS, GCP).

-- Use Workload Identity: Avoid static secrets when running in cloud infrastructure
+- Use workload identity — avoid static secrets in cloud infrastructure

-- Use Short-Lived Tokens: Access tokens for agents should have shorter lifetimes
+- Use short-lived tokens — access tokens for agents should have short lifetimes